delphius/websockets/windows/readme.md

 websocket.dll provides support for client and server handshake related HTTP headers, verifies received handshake data, and parses the WebSocket data stream.
 It **does not handle** any HTTP-specific operations (redirection, authentication, proxy support) **nor perform any I/O operations** (sending or receiving WebSocket stream bytes).

-But based on this example, you can understand how the protocol functions or use it for low-level encoding/decoding and establishing a connection (handshake)
+But based on this example, you can understand how the protocol functions or use it for low-level message encoding/decoding and establishing a connection (handshake)